-Five Branches Institute is founded on February 4, 1984

-Five Branches enrolls its first class of 18 students

-Approved as degree-granting school by California

-Council of Education

-Five Branches builds a modern seven-room clinic

-The Five Element Acupuncture program is established

-Five Branches students travel to China for the annual

-Study in China program

-The Medical Qigong program is established
+- Five Branches Institute is founded on February 4, 1984 - Five Branches enrolls its first class of 18 students - Approved as degree-granting school by the California Council of Education - Five Branches builds a modern seven-room clinic - The first graduating classes achieve unprecedented 100% passing rate on licensing exam - Five Branches students travel to China for the annual Study Abroad program - The Medical Qigong program is established

-Five Branches Institute receives national accreditation Five Branches expands the library, clinic and classrooms Externship clinic program with community clinics is established

-The Sports Medicine program is established

-Five Branches expands clinic to 22 treatment rooms

-Five Branches and Zhejiang College of TCM to develop joint Doctoral/Ph.D. program
+- Five Branches Institute receives national accreditation - Five Branches expands the library, clinic and classrooms - Externship clinic programs with community clinics are established - The Sports Medicine program is established - Five Branches expands clinic to 18 treatment rooms - Five Branches and Zhejiang College of TCM begin to develop joint Doctoral/Ph.D. program

-Five Branches co-hosts the first International Conference on Integrated Medicine with Zhejiang Chinese Medical University in China

-Five Branches establishes the San Jose campus, offering the TCM Master's Degree

-Stanford doctors and staff explore cooperative education with Five Branches

-The Doctor of Acupuncture and Oriental Medicine program is established

-The Chinese TCM Master's Degree program is established at the San Jose campus
+- Five Branches co-hosts the first International Conference on Integrated Medicine with Zhejiang Chinese Medical University in China - Five Branches establishes the San Jose campus, offering the TCM Master's degree - Stanford doctors and staff explore cooperative education with Five Branches - The postgraduate Doctor of Acupuncture and Oriental Medicine program is established - The Chinese TCM Master's degree program is established at the San Jose campus

-Five Branches celebrates its 30 year anniversary

-Five Branches students travel to Taiwan for the annual Study Abroad program

-Five Branches receives the maximum of seven years institutional and Master's degree program reaccreditation

-The DAOM program receives full accreditation

-The Stroke and Rehabilitation Center is inaugurated

-Five Branches students travel to Vietnam for the annual Study Abroad program

-Five Branches co-hosts the 10th World Federation of Chinese Medicine Societies conference in Santa Clara, California

-The University receives ACAOM approval to begin the Doctor and Master of Traditional Chinese Medicine dual-degree program
+- Five Branches celebrates its 30-year anniversary - Five Branches students travel to Taiwan and Vietnam for the annual Study Abroad program - Five Branches receives the maximum of 7 years institutional, Master's and Professional Doctorate degree programs re-accreditation - The postgraduate DAOM program receives full accreditation - The Stroke and Rehabilitation Center is inaugurated - Five Branches co-hosts the 10th World Federation of Chinese Medicine Societies conference in Santa Clara, California with 800 participants from around the world - The University is accredited for distance education and launches the fully online asynchronous DTCM/DAc Bridge Program.

-Accreditation & Approvals
+Accreditation & Approvals Institutional Accreditation

-Institutional Accreditation